syncfusion-content/wpf-docs/wpf/Scheduler/appointment-editing.md

 ---
 layout: post
 title: Appointment Editing in WPF Scheduler | Syncfusion
-description: This section explains about how to edit, resize and rearrange an appointment in WPF Scheduler.
+description: This section explains how to edit, resize and rearrange an appointment in WPF Scheduler.
 Also, explains how to handle recurring appointments while editing.
 platform: wpf
 control: SfSchedule
 documentation: ug